code-emad/TypeScriptAPI/README.md

 ## things to do
-set up script to create database -- done look into import vs require with typescript find out how to stop asking for psql password set up script to add data to database set up test data set up dev data set up test files
+set up script to create database -- done look into import vs require with typescript -- appears to be done find out how to stop asking for psql password -- done (for running seed file) set up script to add data to database -- done set up test data set up dev data set up test files